 This is a difficult one, and I certainly won’t name names, but there are a few people who consistently exhibit very bad, very toxic behavior in my extended family.
 It can be complicated, because no one wants to ruin holidays or visits, and it’s often easier for everyone else to choose the high road to keep things moving.

-When I have spoken up and stated that a certain behavior is not ok, and I don’t accept it, I have been told I “have to” just deal with it, because the person is family and I can’t change their behavior.
+When I have spoken up and stated that certain behavior is not ok, and I don’t accept it, I have been told I “have to” just deal with it, because the person is family and I can’t change their behavior.

 It’s true, someone will not likely change unless he or she really wants to dig in and do the work.
 However, I made the decision for myself that people do not get unlimited free passes for consistent bad behavior because they are family.

 I will not hold on to anger (there’s power in forgiveness) or cause a scene in public, but I will make personal choices that distance myself from the person and the bad behavior.
-Simply making this acknowledgement to myself has liberated me and allowed me to better protect myself.
+Simply making this acknowledgment to myself has liberated me and allowed me to better protect myself.
 I do not have to be a helpless sponge to toxicity; I have choices.

 - The Gift of Forgiveness – Instant New York Times bestseller.
 A book that will forever touch your heart with the stories of the well-known and unknown, including Elizabeth Smart, who learned to forgive her captors; and Sue Klebold, whose son, Dylan, was one of the Columbine shooters.